rafeh-rehan/kaggle-attempts/README.md

 titanic - Objective: Binary classification task for passengers who either survive or don't survive on the titanic.
 Currently working on making the models deployable through the use of Django

 goodreads (incomplete) - Objective: Using NLP techniques on book reviews to predict a given user score from 1-5.
-Data for training and validation can be found at https://www.kaggle.com/competitions/goodreads-books-reviews-290312/data.